+Topological textures in 2-dimensional media, like skyrmions~\cite{skyrme,bogdanov1989thermodynamically}, can be classified based by a winding number ($W$), an integer that counts the number of times the local magnetization rotates along a closed circuit around the texture core. ~\cite{nagaosa2013topological,chen_2017}.
+Considering the texture core polarity $p$, the topological charge $S$ is defined as $S = pW$~\cite{nagaosa2013topological}.
+It should be noted that $W = 1$ represents a skyrmion , whereas it is -1 for an antiskyrmion (see fig 1) \cite{camosi2018micromagnetics}.
+These textures are stabilized by various interactions such as (i) Dzyaloshinskii-Moriya interaction (DMI) \cite{dzyaloshinsky1958thermodynamic, moriya1960anisotropic,fert1981}, (ii) Heisenberg (frustrated) exchange \cite{okubo2012multiple} (iii) dipolar coupling \cite{lin1973bubble, garel1982phase} (iv) four spin exchange \cite{heinze2011spontaneous} etc. Further these magnetic textures may have different size and energetically favored configurations~\cite{nagaosa2013topological}.

+Skyrmions and antiskyrmions can be stabilized in a magnetic film in the presence of isotropic and anisotropic DMI, respectively\cite{binz_vishwanath_aji_2006,muhlbauer2009skyrmion, yu_onose_kanazawa_park_han_matsui_nagaosa_tokura_2010, yu_kanazawa_onose_kimoto_zhang_ishiwata_matsui_tokura_2010, yu2012skyrmion,camosi2018micromagnetics}.
+In most thin film systems, the DMI is isotropic due to the polycrystalline nature of the ferromagnetic (FM) films.
+Such situation leads to formation of skyrmions with a well defined chirality.
+In order to stabilize antiskyrmion the DMI should have opposite sign along two perpendicular directions of the film plane\cite{bogdanov1989thermodynamically,camosi2018micromagnetics}.
+To incorporate an anisotropic DMI, low symmetry materials are required with two anisotropy axes, that can be obtained using expitaxial films \cite{bogdanov1989thermodynamically,hoffmann_zimmermann}.
+Exchange frustration, for example in the $J_1$--$J_2$--$J_3$ classical Heisenberg model (with $J_1J_2<0$), has been shown to be a solution to enable, skyrmions and antiskyrmions as well as high topological charge ($|W|>2$) solutions in the same film\cite{okubo2012multiple}.
+However, this situation is rather specific to a limited combination of materials and can hardly be generalized.

-The topology of a skyrmion/antiskyrmion leads to an extra force (i.e. the gyrotropic force), that acts on moving skyrmion, pointing perpendicular to its velocity\cite{hoffmann2017skyrmion}.
+On the other hand, topology of a skyrmion/antiskyrmion leads to the gyrotropic force, that acts on the moving skyrmion, pointing perpendicular to its velocity\cite{hoffmann2017skyrmion}.
 This deviates the path of the skyrmion towards the edge of the nanotrack and this phenomenon is referred as the skyrmion Hall effect (SkHE)\cite{jiang2017direct,litzius2017skyrmion}.
-In a Synthetic antiferromagnet (i.e. an antiferromagnetically exchange-coupled bilayer) nanotrack, this SkHE could be suppressed without affecting the topological protection of the skyrmion. \cite{zhang_xia_zhou_wang_liu_zhao_ezawa_2016, zhang2016antiferromagnetic, gobel2017antiferromagnetic}
+In a synthetic antiferromagnet (an antiferromagnetically exchange-coupled FM bilayer) nanotrack, this SkHE could be suppressed without affecting the topology of the skyrmion \cite{zhang_xia_zhou_wang_liu_zhao_ezawa_2016, zhang2016antiferromagnetic, gobel2017antiferromagnetic}.

-In this work, we modelled a bilayer synthetic antiferromagnet (SAF) as schematically shown in figure \ref{system} to observe the co-existence of skyrmion and antiskyrmion in a single layer by inducing frustration.
-Here we considered that the top FM layer has anisotropic DMI ($D_{aniso}$) and the bottom FM layer has isotropic DMI ($D_{iso}$).
-The induced frustration could arise from the equivocation of the DMI between the two ferromagnetic layers.
-These two layers are antiferromagnetically coupled by Ruderman-Kittel-Kasuya-Yosida (RKKY) interaction.
-We varied the strength of RKKY coupling ($J_{RKKY}$) and observed 6 novel elliptical degenerate skyrmionic states.